Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Disclosure

-Collection points must ensure that the deposit amount is clearly itemised in the price list and on the receipt or purchase invoice, shown as an amount separate from the product price.
+Collection Points must ensure that the deposit amount is clearly itemised in the price list and on the receipt or purchase invoice, shown as an amount separate from the product price.

 Consumer Information

-Collection points must provide clear and accessible information about the container return process and deposit refund.
+Collection Points must provide clear and accessible information about the container return process and deposit refund.
 They must also display, in a visible location, the certificate of registration with SDR Portugal.

 Types of Collection Points